DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 ## Chapter 16: The Immersion Engine and Real Agency

 Understanding the "Cheat Code Delusion" was crucial, but it left a pressing question: How *does* a Player influence the game, then?
-If it's not through forcing your will, what is the actual mechanism of Player agency?
+What is the actual mechanism of Player agency beyond forcing your will?

 Marcus's reply reframed everything.
 "The game's primary function is to make the Character's experience feel completely real.
 It does this through a sophisticated system I call the **Immersion Engine**.
 Real agency comes not from fighting the engine, but from understanding its subroutines so you can consciously disengage from them."